Darukutsu/keystrokes/README.md

 ## Todo

 - [ ] proper gamepad support?
-- [ ] proper mouse support?
+- [x] proper mouse support?
 - [ ] proper tty support?
-- [ ] potentional issues with keys which upstate wasn't recorded... e.g. my kill-sequence `keydown super+ctrl+q; keyup super` will result in pressing `CTRL+Q`
+- [x] fix potentional issues with keys which upstate wasn't recorded... e.g. my kill-sequence `keydown super+ctrl+q; keyup super` will result in pressing `CTRL+Q`

 ##### Warning

-Currently you can record any device since we using libinput to record keystrokes, however since we haven't implemented new parsing for any other device than keyboard yet, you are limited to `keystrokes -p -m` option.
+Currently you can record any device since we using libinput to record keystrokes, however since we haven't implemented parsing for any other device, except keyboard and mouse, you are limited to `keystrokes -p -m` option.
 Also you might experience weird issues with mouse sensitivity.